Professional Members List

 Cecilia Tsz Kai, Lau

-Graduate Dip in Dance Movement Therapy, Grad.
+Master of Counselling, Graduate Dip in Dance Movement Therapy, Grad.
 Dip.
-Productions and Events Management, Bch.
-Arts, Theatre & Dance
+Of Dramatic Arts (Production and Events Mgt), B Arts (Theatre & Dance)

 Works in Sydney inner west, central east and north

 Mob: 0400 447 951 0400 447 951 / Email: email@example.com

 Grad Dip DMT (Wesley Institute), B. Sc (Arch), Dip Fashion and Textiles